bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Asynchronous Operations
 The asynchronous versions of Add, Revise and Merge Operations share the same request and response profile as the synchronous version.

-The FHIR asynchornous pattern is not followed by this FHIR implementation.
+The FHIR asynchronous pattern is not followed by this FHIR implementation.
 The existing pattern the Client Registry uses today will be mimicked.
 I.e.
 1. User sends request
 1. Client Registry responds with HTTP 202 Accepted
 1. Client Registry sends request to user's end point